CiscoTestAutomation/getting-started/develop-guide/contribute/contribute.rst

 ^^^^^^^^^^^^^
 You need to know a few basic GitHub commands and processes to download, change, and upload a feature library or component.

-.. note:: Internal Cisco developers and engineers use Bitbucket rather than GitHub to commit changes.
-The |library| team synchronizes the Bitbucket and GitHub repos as part of each monthly release.
+.. note:: Internal Cisco developers and engineers use Cisco Internal GitHub to commit changes.
+The |library| team synchronizes the Cisco Internal GitHub and GitHub repos as part of each monthly release.

 In GitHub, *branches* separate different versions of the same repository (repo), so that more than one person can make changes at the same time.
 We use the following:

 * *master* branch --- contains code that is already released or ready to be released.
-* *dev* branch --- (internal, Bitbucket users only) contains code that is stable, reviewed, and ready to release.
+* *dev* branch --- (Cisco Internal GitHub only) contains code that is stable, reviewed, and ready to release.
 * *fork* --- contains a complete copy of the original repository.
 This is what you use to make your changes.

 .. _clone-repo: